tzeyang22/tzeyang22.github.io/_posts/2026-02-08-applied-data-science-project.md

 ### Modelling
 <p>I split 80% of data for training 20% of data for testing.</p>
 <p>The data is almost ready for modelling except the target variables are not balance.
 The training 'non-cancelled' class has 60,000 records while training 'cancelled' has only 35,000 records.
 This will create bias result for my modelling.
 I use Synthetic Minority Oversampling Technique (SMOTE) to oversample minority class ('cancelled') using k-nearest neighbour.
 The reason for choosing oversampling instead of undersampling is because I want to preserve the quantity of data.
-If I use undesampling technique, 25000 rows of data will be lost.
+If I use undersampling technique, 25000 rows of data will be lost.
 This is quite a large amount of data lost.</p>
+<p>Since the objective is find the reason affecting cancellation, I will use white box model for my prediction.
+The 3 models chosen are Logistic Regression, Decision Tree and Grdient Boosting.
+Althought Gradient Boosting is not a white box model, we can use technique to see the important features.</p>

 ### Evaluation
-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Fusce bibendum neque eget nunc mattis eu sollicitudin enim tincidunt.
-Vestibulum lacus tortor, ultricies id dignissim ac, bibendum in velit.
-Proin convallis mi ac felis pharetra aliquam.
-Curabitur dignissim accumsan rutrum.
-In arcu magna, aliquet vel pretium et, molestie et arcu.
-Mauris lobortis nulla et felis ullamcorper bibendum.
-Phasellus et hendrerit mauris.
-Proin eget nibh a massa vestibulum pretium.
-Suspendisse eu nisl a ante aliquet bibendum quis a nunc.
-Praesent varius interdum vehicula.
-Aenean risus libero, placerat at vestibulum eget, ultricies eu enim.
-Praesent nulla tortor, malesuada adipiscing adipiscing sollicitudin, adipiscing eget est.
+<p>Even though we are interested in knowing the factors that affect cancellation, we are using the model to predict which customer will cancel and which customer will not cancel.
+Thus, True positive and true negative is important.
+I will use accuracy as my model assessment criteria.</p>
+<p>After adjusting the hyperparameter of the 3 models, Decision Tree has the highest accuracy of 0.811.
+Although True Positive is the lowest among the 3 models, Decision Tree has the highest True negative.
+This mean that the model perform better in predicting non-cancelling.</p>
+<p>There is dillema of parameter tunnning for modelling.
+Take example, a more complex tree (increase the level and leaf node) in Decision Tree help lower bias and capture complex pattern.
+Accuracy increased but this complexity also increase variance.
+This mean that the model is more sentive to small variance or noise in the training data and not able generalize well.
+Overfitting may occur.
+Thus, I adjust the Decision Tree to a level where accuracy increase but there is little or no overfitting.</p>
+<p>Decision Tree cover the objective of predicting whether customer cancel or not cancel.
+From the model (since it is a white box model), we can also learn the factors affecting cancellation.
+Since we know the factors affecting cancellation, we just need to focus on those factors to prevent cancellation.
+This save resource and time on allcating manpower or reduce unnecessary budget in hiring third-party company to investigate the cause (our business objective of lowering wastag of resource).</p>

 ## Recommendation and Analysis
 Explain the analysis and recommendations